-I have been making an effort to improve equity within this course.
-Towards this effort, student grades will no longer incorporate any participation grades.
-You will also find, that in many cases our due dates are more flexible this semester.
+I have been making an effort to improve grading equity within this course.
+For grades to be more equitable, they should only reflect a student's performance rather than their behavior (like participation or attendance).
+Towards this effort, student grades will no longer incorporate any required participation grades.
+You will also find that some of our due dates are flexible this semester.
 Student grades will only be a reflection of the knowledge and understanding that students have demonstrated on content-based assessments in the course: 1) Exams and 2) D2L Quizzes.